 Brandon and Nicole’s bedroom is cozy and warm, and kinda made me want to lay down and read a book.
 Luckily for them I resisted and continued taking photos instead.

-The star of this room is the light fixture, which I had been eager to see in person since I first saw it a couple of years ago.
+The star of this room is the light fixture, which I had been eager to see in person since I first saw it posted on her blog a couple of years ago.
 It’s the “Edison Light” from Pottery Barn.
 And the botanical print behind it on the wall is from Fab.com.

-And this embroidered venn diagram clock by rocked my socks (and reminded me that I ought to bone up on my marksmanship skills if I intend to survive the zombie apocalypse).
+And this embroidered venn diagram clock by another local crafter rocked my socks (and reminded me that I ought to bone up on my marksmanship skills if I intend to survive the zombie apocalypse).

 Continuing the theme of foxes, Sherry was drawn like a moth to a flame when it came to this animal-based lamp (she’s been known to obsess over them).